 5) Run documentation/make.py

 If you can’t find your music21 installation run these commands: from music21 import * and then common.getSourceFilePath().
+The documentation directory is the directory above this named documentation.

 The first time you build the documentation, it’ll take a long time.
 Subsequent builds, however, only build the parts that have changed.
 If you need to build from scratch, run python3 make.py clean and you will have a clean directory to build again.